-2) In relation to existing pupils already enrolled in the 2014/2015 academic year, the Department understands that a very small minority of parents/guardians have expressed concerns about data that they have already provided to the school for schools' use being transferred onwards to POD.
-A revised Fair Processing Notice with clearer communication and an updated retention policy has been prepared, and schools are requested to alert parents/guardians to the fact that this information is now available on the Department's website.

-The Department is satisfied that there is a clear legal basis for transfer of data onwards from schools to POD, and is hopeful that the revised information will provide clarity and reassurance to any parents who may have concerns.
-However, in the very small minority of cases where, despite all efforts by schools and the clarifications provided by the Department, the parent of a currently enrolled pupil (i.e. enrolled in the 2014/2015 academic year) still very strongly objects to the onward provision of data to POD, the Department recognises that a practical arrangement must be made in order to ensure that schools are not adversely affected and that a record can be made for all pupils on POD.
-Therefore, for these cases the following arrangements will apply:
+- 2) In relation to existing pupils already enrolled in the 2015/2016 academic year, the Department understands that a very small minority of parents/guardians may express concerns about data that they have already provided to the school for schools' use being transferred onwards to POD.
+A Fair Processing Notice with clear communication has been prepared, and schools are requested to alert parents/guardians to the fact that this information is now available on the Department's website. - The Department is satisfied that there is a clear legal basis for transfer of data onwards from schools to POD, and is hopeful that the information will provide clarity and reassurance to any parents who may have concerns.
+However, in the very small minority of cases where, despite all efforts by schools and the clarifications provided by the Department, the parent of a currently enrolled pupil (i.e. enrolled in the 2015/2016 academic year) still very strongly objects to the onward provision of data to POD, the Department recognises that a practical arrangement must be made in order to ensure that schools are not adversely affected and that a record can be made for all pupils on POD.
+Therefore, for these cases the following arrangements will apply: - a.

-- a.
 Parents/guardians who continue to object to the onward provision of data to POD need to put their objections in writing to the school in order for their wishes to be carried out.
-Note that verbal objections will not be sufficient in this regard, as schools will be required by the Department to maintain written records of objections, and parents who do not put their objections in writing should be informed by the school that their record will be otherwise transferred to POD within a four week timeframe.
+Note that verbal objections will not be sufficient in this regard, as schools will be required by the Department to maintain written records of objections, and parents who do not put their objections in writing should be informed by the school that their record will be otherwise transferred to POD within a four-week time frame.
 Parents/guardians who object should be given every opportunity to provide their objections in writing to the school. - b.
-Schools that are in receipt of a letter from a parent outlining their objections to the onward provision of data to POD can create a partial record for that pupil on POD, using the guidelines available on request from the POD Helpdesk.
-This will ensure that a record is created for the pupil which will be counted for grant payments and teacher allocation purposes. - c.
-Partial records will only be accepted for pupils who are already enrolled in schools in the 2014/2015 academic year.
-All new entrants from 2015/2016 onwards should be made aware previous to the point of enrolment that their data will be transferred to POD.
-Schools should be aware that any pupil who is accepted for enrolment and whose information is not transferred subsequently to POD will not attract grant payments or be counted for capitation purposes. - d.
+Schools that are in receipt of a letter from a parent outlining their objections to the onward provision of data to POD can create a partial record for that pupil on POD, using the guidelines which are available on request from the POD Helpdesk.
+This will ensure that a record is created for the pupil which will be counted for capitation payments. - c.
 Schools will be required, from the 2016/2017 academic year, to have a record for all enrolled pupils on POD.
-In the case of those pupils for whom a partial record has been created for an enrolled pupil (see (b) above), a corresponding letter from that pupil's parent objecting to the transfer of certain data must be available on file in the school.
-These records must be available for future inspection on request by the Department's Inspectorate.
+In the case of those enrolled pupils for whom a partial record has been created (see (b) above), a corresponding letter from that pupil's parent objecting to the transfer of certain data must be available on file in the school.
+These records must be available for future inspection on request by the Department's Inspectorate. - d.
+The Department's School Governance Section has advised that a school that complies with all of the above requirements and has a partial POD record for an existing pupil or a newly enrolled pupil for the 2015/16 school year remains eligible to benefit from the updated and simplified arrangements for maintaining pupil enrolment and attendance records (Clárleabhar, Leabhar Rolla and Leabhar Tinrimh Laethúil).
+However, a Clárleabhar must be maintained for those pupils with a partial POD record.